alexeilebedev/openacr/README.md

 ## Coding Style

+OpenACR is written with a certain uniform coding style.
+This section explains the reasoning behind it.
+The style is maintained by various tools; first of all, amc generates all code in this style; Second, `indent-recent` and `cpp-indent` automatically indent source files using emacs 4-space indentation mode.

 ### Spaces, Indentation

 Use spaces, use 4 space indent.
-We use cpp-indent to normalize all source files, so this policy is enforced automatically.
+We use `cpp-indent` to normalize all source files, so this policy is enforced automatically.

 ### Variable Names

-Variable names use lower_under style.
+Variable names use `lower_under` style.

+### Member Functions

+There are no member functions.
+Functions describe actual blocks of instructions for CPU to execute; Structs don't even exist -- they are rules for calculating field offsets and thereby structuring RAM.
+We maintain this separation.

 ### Predicate Functions

-Functions that return bool end in Q: VisibleQ, ExistsQ, etc. Q means Query or Question mark.
+Functions that return bool end in Q: VisibleQ, ExistsQ, etc.
+Q means Query or Question mark.
+This is the Mathematica convention.

 ### Curly Braces